AndreasStahel/FEMoctave/README.md

 ## 1. HISTORY
 The first version of FEMoctave was written in 2000.
-In 2020 a new version was generated.
+In 2020 a major new version was generated.
 In 2022 a major update is available.
-In 2023 elasticity problems can be solved, plane stress, plane strain and axially symmetric setups In 2023 algorithms for 1D problems are available
+In 2023 elasticity problems can be solved, plane stress, plane strain and axially symmetric setups.
+In 2023 algorithms for 1D problems are available

 ## 2. PURPOSE